 The more equipment you have, the greater your options.
 But none of this is to say that you can not have great workouts with no equipment.

 No matter where you are training and what your goals are, the most important thing you need to keep in mind is proper exercise technique.
 We tend to feel unmotivated when training in less than ideal circumstances.
 As a result, we pay less attention to the critical details that determine our training quality: exercise selection, training volume, intensity, effort, and form.
 In other words, we rush to finish, so we do not have to endure the disappointment any longer than we should.

 The good news is that once you change the mindset you carry toward training, you will not see workouts as ideal or bad.
 Instead, you will gain an appreciation for every workout.
 In addition, you will see each bout as an opportunity to improve yourself in some capacity - strength, endurance, explosiveness, or something else.
 One person who celebrates every workout opportunity is Chris Castellano, also known as FittestTravel.
-Follow him o n Twitter, and you will feel his passion and creativity.
+Follow people like him on Twitter, and you will feel their passion and creativity.

 However, to reap benefits from your training - whether you are in one of the best gyms on the planet or in a hotel room - you need to respect each exercise.
 You need to be conscious of what you are doing, and you need to take the time to do each repetition with a purpose - to better yourself.
 In doing so, you will be able to get more from each repetition.
 But, more importantly, you will learn to train effectively, regardless of your circumstances.